yuhsuan19/FlickArena/README.md

 ## How It Works

+1. The host initialize a game with the game contract
+2. The other player send funds to the game contract to start the game
-1. Players throw darts at the physical board
+3. Players throw darts at the physical board
-2. Sensors capture throw data and send it to our iOS app through BLE
+4. Sensors capture throw data and send it to our iOS app through BLE
-3. Data is sent to the blockchain
+5. Data is sent to the blockchain
-4. Smart contracts verify and record scores
+6. Smart contracts verify and record scores
-5. Players earn tokens based on the game result
+7. Players earn tokens based on the game result

 ## Technology Stack